Welcome to Curlews' Page

 The rest of the curriculum at Stowford is a well crafted mix of: Science, Geography, History, Art, Music, MFL, RE, DT, Computing and PHSE.
 With all of our topics we try and make links and connections wherever possible.
 A class book is at the heart of the topic and we actively promote and encourage "joined up thinking", where ideas from one area of the curriculum can support and inspire other areas.

 We will continue to have Ms Kee for one of our PE sessions.
 These lessons will happen on a Thursday afternoon and the children will need to come to school in PE kits.
-Our other PE lesson will be on a Wednesday and again children should come into school dressed in their PE kits.
+Our other PE lesson will take the form of a swimming lesson which will happen on a Friday afternoon.
+This will be at the leisure centre in Ivybridge.

 Wild Tribe will continue this year but instead of a weekly session, year 4 children will have a Wild Tribe day once every term.
 More details for this will be sent out nearer the time.